Teachers, if you had to pick the most important skill we help students develop, what would it be?

-In my view, one of the most critical, yet underrated, skills that our students need to develop is the ability to effectively explain a complex topic.
+All important—but one of the most underrated skills is the ability to clearly explain a complex idea.

 These are the same skills involved in a number of real-world applications: